-Address at first start-up

-At the first start-up of the CPU, the Ethernet PG/OP channel and the PROFINET connection do not have an IP address.
+Address at first start-up At the first start-up of the CPU, the Ethernet PG/OP channel does not have an IP address.

-Information about the assignment of IP address data to the Ethernet PG/OP channel may be found in $\mathsepsilon$ Chapter 4.6 'Hardware configuration - Ethernet PG/OP channel' on page 66.
+Information about the assignment of IP address data to the Ethernet PG/OP channel may be found in § Chapter 4.6 'Hardware configuration - Ethernet PG/OP channel' on page 62.